kubernetes/enhancements/keps/sig-node/4033-group-driver-detection-over-cri/README.md

 Yes.
 If/when the runtime is updated to a version that supports this, kubelet will ignore the cgroupDriver config option/flag.
-However, this change in behavior should not cause any breakages (on the contrary, it should fix scenarios where the kubelet `--cgorup-driver` setting is incorrectly configured).
+However, this change in behavior should not cause any breakages (on the contrary, it should fix scenarios where the kubelet `--cgroup-driver` setting is incorrectly configured).
 With old versions of the container runtimes (that don't support the new field in the CRI API) the default behavior is not changed.